w3c/webextensions/proposals/public-suffix.md

 It may be useful to implement a notification mechanism so that extensions can take appropriate action when the host browser's PSL dataset changes, to avoid having to poll the `getVersion()` function provided by this API.

+### 3. Get Domain and Kind

+While API method `getDomain()` by default returns registrable domains, with additional options this method may return other types of domain:
+IP addresses, intranet hostnames lacking known suffixes, and public suffixes themselves.
+There is currently no straightfoward way for the method caller to determine which of these kinds of value was returned from an invocation such as:
+`getDomain(hostname, { allowIP, allowUnknownSuffix, allowPlainSuffix })`.

+It may be beneficial to provide an additional API method that would return not only the domain value as returned by `getDomain()`, but also a designation of the kind of value returned:
+`RegistrableDomain`, `UnknownDomain`, `KnownSuffix`, `IPAddress`.

+An example use case would be if extension developers wanted to prepend additional labels to the domain returned by `getDomain()`.
+This would not make sense for returned IP addresses, so developers would need a way of separating returned IP addresses from returned domain names.